jaclyn-taroni/2025-mdibl-fair/instruction-material/git-and-github/01-intro-git-and-github.md

 #### Editing through merging via the GitHub web interface

-You should be redirected to the root (kind of like a home page) of your brand new repository, which will look something like the screenshot below.
+You should be redirected to the root (like a home page) of your brand new repository, which will look like the screenshot below.

 #### Editing README.md

-To edit the `README.md` file via the GitHub interface, click the pencil icon in the upper right hand corner as shown with an arrow below.
+To edit the `README.md` file via the GitHub interface, click the pencil icon in the upper right-hand corner as shown with an arrow below.

 ![](screenshots/02-new-repo-root-arrow-to-edit.png)